Invoice Factoring for Small Businesses

-While there are pros and cons to each available option, most can be time consuming and costly.
-Invoice factoring provides your business with the means to quickly obtain the cash needed to run a successful business while maintaining lower upfront cost.
+While there are pros and cons to each available option, most can be time-consuming and costly.
+Invoice factoring provides your business with the means to quickly obtain the cash needed to run a successful business while maintaining a lower upfront cost.

 How Does Invoice Factoring Work?

 Invoice factoring occurs when a business sells its invoices to a factoring company.
 The factoring company will pay 75-95% of the invoice value and will collect the payment directly from your customers.

 Factoring is not a loan; it is an agreement to sell your invoices at a discounted rate with the factoring company assuming the credit risk for the purchased invoices.
 Because of this, the requirements and qualifications for invoice factoring are much different than a traditional bank loan or a line of credit.
 This makes invoice factoring a beneficial choice for many businesses, especially new, small, or growing businesses or ones who may have from poor credit.

 Invoice factoring and accounts receivable financing are often discussed as interchangeable options for increasing your business cash flow.
 However, financing is not the same as invoice factoring.

 When you choose accounts receivable financing for your funding option, you are choosing a revolving loan as a method to solving cash flow issues.
 This loan is issued based on many different factors including your company or company officer’s net worth, assets, and credit.

 Invoice factoring, on the other hand, is not a loan; it is simply the sale of your invoice which reduces your accounts receivable by the amount of the sale and increases cash.
 Factoring is a better option for new or growing businesses because qualifications are not based on net worth, assets, or credit checks on the company or officers.